hanlun0804/algdat/README.md

 ## Shoutouts
 Here I will post the people who has particularly helped me, and links to their work if applicable and/or if I get their permission to.

+First shoutout goes to an anonymous hero for writing a great compendium.
+I am basing most of my Norwegian notes on their compendium, and have been allowed to post my notes.
+Contact me if you want the compendium, at hanlun0804@outlook.com.